xlacroixx/refind/readme.md

 In order to apply the correct color to the `Boot (OS) from (disk)` text, the background picture's top-leftmost pixel needs to be colored with the text color.

-For discretion, a generously sized border surrounds the screen: if you don't like this, you can either switch to the:
+While borders or a single colored pixel are options in order to make the change stealthier, it comes with the disadvantage of also *coloring the booting screen with the text color*.

+In order to not blind users, solid color (no text color) is used by default.

+If you want to color the text regardless, you have two options:

+- bordered background pictures (e.g. `solid-main-plain.png`):
+    generously sized borders surround the screen;
 - single pixel background pictures (e.g. `solid-main-single.png`):
-    you will now instead have a single pixel visible instead of the border;
+    a single pixel is visible in the top-left corner.
-- plain background pictures (e.g. `solid-main-plain.png`):
-    no pixel or border at all, so this will cause the text to not follow Rosé Pine's imposed text color.

-Especially with the latter option, you may want to simply disable the `Boot (OS) from (disk)` text by uncommenting the following line in the include
+If you choose to use one of these options, do not forget to re-enable the `Boot (OS) from (disk)` text by commenting the following line in the include file, if you want to:
-file:

-    #hideui label
+    hideui label

+Unfortunately, both of these options only support well resolutions with 16:9 aspect ratios.
+They also use 8K background pictures, although rEFInds handles rescaling well and the size remains small thanks to good compression.

 ## Gallery